Tristor/pandoc_resume/resume.md

 ===========

 ----
-Tyler Duzan is an 12 year veteran of the tech industry.
+Tyler Duzan is a 10+ year veteran of the tech industry.
 He got his start with computers at a very young age, learning his first programming language (BASIC) at six years old.
 As he got older his fascination with computers progressed into a passion for all things technology with an emphasis on security.
 As part of exploring this passion he has learned a broad range of technical skills including a deep understanding of Windows, Linux, and networking.
-While at Rackspace Hosting for a little over four years he was involved in many projects including the launch of Cloud Databases, writing deployment automation for Cloud Identity enabling the Sydney region launch, acting as the Global Technical Product Owner for Linux operating systems at Rackspace, and many more.
-Most recently, Tyler has joined the Y-Combinator backed health technology startup Eligible as a Senior Technical Operations Engineer working remotely.
+Most recently, Tyler has begun applying his methodical data-driven approach to decision making and strategic focus to business problems instead of technical problems in his role as a Product Manager at Percona.

 My top 10 Gallup Strengths are Arranger, Responsibility, Learner, Ideation, Activator, Command, Achiever, Intellection, Input, Communication.
 My Myers-Briggs is INTJ.
-I specialize in problem-solving, absorbing and understanding complex systems and explaining them in a simple manner, and architecting solutions for applications at scale.
-From building simple 2 server + load balancer high availability systems to helping build one of the largest Public Cloud deployments in the world which spans multiple datacenters geographically; I have the skills necessary to operate any environment at any scale.
+I specialize in problem-solving, absorbing and understanding complex systems, explaining these systems in a simple manner, and producing excellent documentation.
+During my career I've architected, implemented, deployed, and operated everything from a collection of small but business-critical applications to the second largest public Cloud in the world.
+I also have demonstrated success at reaching compliance goals and building things with security in mind.
+My skill-set crosses business and technical boundaries, allowing me to solve almost any problem with aplomb.
 ----

 Experience
 ----------
+**Percona**
+Product Manager    Mar 2017 - Present

 **Eligible Inc.**
-Senior Technical Operations Engineer    Jan 2016 - Present
+Senior Technical Operations Engineer    Jan 2016 - Jan 2017

 * Managed an environment in the Cloud using Terraform and Amazon Web Services (AWS)
 * Managed environment configurations using Chef, using automated testing with